ShanaFoster/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/846d0fcd-6f12-49b3-b8c9-bb4f34bb2a29)

-The image above demonstrates the Browser folder, which is located on the right.
-This folder is where osTiccket is loaded from.
-To load osTicket, I navigate to Sites > Default Site > osTicket, then select Browse 80 HTTP launch osTicket system.
-If the system doesn't launch, it means something was configured incorrectly.
+The image above shows Everyone has been granted permission to make changes to osTicket system. to do this, I navigated to the c:drive,inetpub\wwwroot\osTicket\include\ost-config.php > properties> secuirty.I remove inheritance and then add new permission.
+In the principal window, I chose Everyone, then select full control then ok to apply the changes.

 <br />
 </p>
 <p>